ExpenseGhost

 Best for: spouses who want full visibility and treat the business as a household concern.

 Open a separate business account that both spouses can see.
-Run business income / expenses through it.
-Joint personal account stays separate.
+Run business income and expenses through it.
+The joint personal account stays separate.

 Pros: shared visibility, easier estate planning, easier if both spouses occasionally do business work.

-Cons: Bank may require both signatures on certain actions; some business banks require sole-name accounts.
+Cons: the bank may require both signatures on certain actions, and some business banks require sole-name accounts.

 Approach 3: Tag transactions in the commingled account